jimmycababa/codewars/rubyCodewars.md

 end

 <!-- 7/12/2021 -->
-Even or odd - Create a function (or write a script in Shell) that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.
+Even or odd - Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.

 <!-- problem -->
 def even_or_odd(number)